How Criminal Trials Work | Factsheet

 Even in a judge-alone trial, the judge will provide a summing up.

-Once the jury reaches a unanimous verdict or each charge as necessary, this will be announced to the court: guilty or not guilty.
+Once the jury reaches an unanimous verdict or each charge as necessary, this will be announced to the court: guilty or not guilty.
 The jury do not provide reasons for a verdict.

 This is in contrast to a judge-alone trial, in which the judge has to provide a judgment that details all the evidence and relevant legal principles that form the basis for the judges’ findings.

-Once the verdict is announced the trial phase of the proceedings is complete.
+Once the announcement of the verdict occurs, the trial phase of the proceedings is complete.